Gmercer015/Aubp/README.txt

 		option for a much larger program by linking the object with a child window.
 	Settings-
 		implemented to create a highly customizable enviroment, hopefully  to encompass more than just store 100 of Port of Subs.
-Settings is a dialog window that will display all given values from an encrypted file and allow the user to change them ONLY THROUGH THIS WINDOW. changing the file will corrupt the program ResultsWnd-
+Settings is a dialog window that will display all given values from an encrypted file and allow the user to change them ONLY THROUGH THIS WINDOW.changing the file will corrupt the program
+	ResultsWnd-
-		self explanatory. this is a widget that displays the results of the bread pull.
-Instead of opening a new window the ResultsWnd replacing the screen by overlaying itself above MainWindow, then  returning to MainWindow after the user hits 'return'
+		self explanatory. this is a widget that displays the results of the bread pull.Instead of opening a new window the ResultsWnd replacing the screen by overlaying itself above MainWindow, then returning to MainWindow after the user hits 'return'